 Roomkey Is Different from the OTAs

 Yes, Roomkey is a hotel search site, but we’re very different from an OTA.
 First, we never use any of their questionable sales tactics to try to convince you to book before you’re ready.
-We also have a special connection with our hotel partners that no other travel site has.
+We also have unique offerings from our hotel partners that no other travel site has.

 Roomkey.com is the only hotel search platform that shows you multiple loyalty rates from multiple hotel chains in one place.
 Earlier, we learned how these low loyalty rates are the only way to bypass the rate parity agreements and find a cheaper hotel rate.
 Roomkey is your one-stop shop for searching those low rates and comparing prices across all of your options.
 When you’re ready to book, we’ll send you off to complete your transaction on the hotel’s own website where you’ll secure your room, exclusive low rate, and loyalty points, too.

 You can also use our Scout browser extension to know for sure if you’re getting the best price.
 This is an easy and convenient way to circumvent rate parity and make sure that, if there’s a better deal out there, you’ll know about it and can get it every time.
 You’ll never be fooled by those “best price” claims ever again.
 With Scout, you can confirm who has the “best price” for yourself.

 Like what you see?
 Sign up with Roomkey to receive honest offers, industry insights, and great travel advice.